prasanna-28/MRI-Brain-Tumor-Detection/README.md

 # MRI-Brain-Tumor-Detection
-Python brain tumor detection model with an accuracy over 0.99, or 99%
+Python brain tumor detection model with an accuracy over 0.99

-Below are the outputs of tester.py, which ran the model on pred.
+Below are the outputs of tester.py, which ran the model on /pred

 ![Image](pred/pred0.jpg)
 - No Tumor Detected